How Long Does It Take to Show Up in AI Answers? A Realistic Timeline for Independent Practices

 Most practices we audit see the largest score gains between months four and nine, with continued compounding through month twelve.

-What Speeds the Curve Up — or Slows It Down
+What Speeds the Curve Up, or Slows It Down

-Three variables consistently change the timeline:
+Three variables reliably change the timeline:

 Category competition.
 A solo veterinarian in Kingston is competing for AI citations against perhaps three or four other independent vets in the area.
 A general dentist in central Toronto is competing against hundreds.
 Lower-density categories see faster movement because there is less for AI to weigh against you.